nishshanka-lakshan/jmol_movie/README.md

 ### 1. Edit paths
 Open the script in a script editor in JMOL and set your file paths:
-Open JMOL → Go to File → Script → Open… and select the script
+Open JMOL → Go to File → Script → Open… and select the script and update your file paths.
 ```jmol
 load "path/to/your/file.molden"
 var OUTDIR = "path/to/output/"